 documentation and the message when your modem connects.

-: this is the number of chunks of data, or packets,
+Windows: this is the number of chunks of data, or packets,

-will let go over the line before it gets an
+that TERM will let go over the line before it gets an

-acknowledgment (or ack) from the remote TERM
+acknowledgment (or ack) from the remote TERM.
+For fast

 modems, increasing this can be a win; for slower links this can